 Fitch further introduces the concept of equivalence of alignment columns.
-Consider, for instance, columns 2, 5 and 11 in our example, which are clearly not identical.
+Consider, for instance, columns 5 and 8 in our example, which are clearly not identical.
 But they provide the same information.
-One could transform all three columns into the same one by isomorphically relabeling the states.
-We could, e.g. apply the mappings $K \mapsto N$ and $E \mapsto K$ in column 5, and $Y \mapsto N$ and $L \mapsto K$ in column 11 to subsitute all three by a single column, column 2, and multiply its contribution by three.
+One could transform both columns into the same one by isomorphically relabeling the states.
+We could, e.g., apply the mappings $A \mapsto K$ and $R \mapsto K$ in column 8 to substitute them by a single column, column 5, and multiply its contribution by two.

-What remains from the matrix in Figure 6.1 are column 2 (times three), column 3, and a cost of 3 + 0 + 1 + 1 + 3 + 1 + 0 = 9 for the uninformative columns, which we would have to add to the obtained minimum parsimony cost.
+What remains from the matrix in Figure 6.1 are column 5 (times two), column 11, and a cost of 0 + 4 + 2 + 1 + 4 + 1 + 2 + 0 + 3 = 17 for the uninformative columns, which we would have to add to the obtained minimum parsimony cost.